What is stress?

 - Phosphatidylserine: 400mg/d of phosphatidylserine has been shown to regulate cortisol rhythm by acting on the hippocampus in the brain.

 In saying that, making sure we have consistent and ingrained diet, exersize and sleep habits, that are not completely thrown out when we are stressed, makes our body more robust in order to deal with the stressors at hand.
-It offsets the negative effects stress may have on our health (e.g. decreased immune function), which is extremely helpful as stress in our modern world, stress is sometimes unavoidable at times.
+It offsets the negative effects stress may have on our health (e.g. decreased immune function and fatigue), which is extremely helpful as stress is sometimes unavoidable at times.